-- 2.7 The Local Development Plan represents our spatial vision for Aberdeen and sets out how we aim to achieve this.
+- 2.47 The Local Development Plan represents our spatial vision for Aberdeen and sets out how we aim to achieve this.
 It is one of the most important vehicles in delivering the Council's objectives and will have a very significant impact on the city over its lifetime.
-It does this by identifying which land is being allocated to meet the city's development needs to 2040 and beyond, and it sets out the planning policies we will apply in promoting the healthy and sustainable growth of Aberdeen over this period. - 2.8 The Plan has been developed in the context of a new and emerging planning system in Scotland.
-It has taken account of all changes made to date, for example the removal of statuary supplementary guidance and has been co-designed with NHS Grampian, to reflect the strengthening relationship between planning and health within the Planning (Scotland) Act 2019. - The Plan contains a spatial strategy which explains our overall view of where development should go and the principles behind that.
+It does this by identifying which land is being allocated to meet the city's development needs to 2040 and beyond, and it sets out the planning policies we will apply in promoting the healthy and sustainable growth of Aberdeen over this period. - 2.58 The Plan has been developed in the context of a new and emerging planning system in Scotland.
+It has taken account of all changes made to date, for example the removal of statuary supplementary guidance and has been co-designed with NHS Grampian, to reflect the strengthening relationship between planning and health within the Planning (Scotland) Act 2019.
+Given the timing of this plan, a pragmatic approach has been taken to changes in the planning system.
+National Planning Framework 4 was adopted following the examination and subsequent modification of this plan, and as a result some terminology referred to here may vary from the new policy framework.
+References to the Scottish Planning Policy in the Proposed Plan have been removed to minimise confusion.
+References to the Strategic Development Plan have been minimised but retained where necessary to explain the source of data and requirements, but it should be noted that this plan, together with NPF4 now forms the basis of the statutory development plan. - 2.69 The Plan contains a spatial strategy which explains our overall view of where development should go and the principles behind that.
 All sites allocated in the Plan have been assessed against sustainable development and health principles to ensure the most appropriate sites are chosen.
 We have identified development sites and the scale of development we expect to see on each site.
 We have also specified what developers need to do when designing and delivering development, emphasising the need for masterplans, drawn up with local community involvement, for all the major sites.
 Our policies set out the requirements for different types of development and explain what uses are acceptable in different areas.
 More information and advice is contained in Aberdeen Planning Guidance which is approved by Aberdeen City Council.
 This can relate to specific sites or to specific types of development.
 We have also prepared a Delivery Programme which sets out what actions are needed for the policies and proposals in the Plan to be delivered, who is responsible for delivering them and the expected timescale for doing this.
-The Delivery Programme will be monitored and updated regularly and published annually. - 2.10 All development must comply with policies which seek to create a sustainable city.
-The Local Development Plan contains different types of policies: - Map based policies, which apply to a specific area on the Proposals Map. - City wide policies, which apply to all new development proposals. - Topic policies, which apply to a certain type of development. - 2.11 It is important to remember that development proposals will be assessed against a number of policies within the Local Development Plan, so it must be carefully considered as a whole.
+The Delivery Programme will be monitored and updated regularly and published annually. - 2.710 All development must comply with policies which seek to create a sustainable city.
+The Local Development Plan contains different types of policies: - Map based policies, which apply to a specific area on the Proposals Map. - City wide policies, which apply to all new development proposals. - Topic policies, which apply to a certain type of development. - 2.811 It is important to remember that development proposals will be assessed against a number of policies within the Local Development Plan, so it must be carefully considered as a whole.
 Reference should also be made to appropriate Aberdeen Planning Guidance and Supplementary Guidance as well as national policy and the Strategic Development Plan.